lammps/lammps/doc/src/Howto_output.rst

 of bond distances.

 A per-grid datum is one or more values per grid point, for a grid which overlays the simulation domain.
-Each processor owns the grid points which fall within its sub-domain.
-Thus the grid points and the data they store are distributed across processors.
+The grid points and the data they store are distributed across processors; each processor owns the grid points which fall within its sub-domain.

 .. _scalar: